phil20686/aika/README.md

 are not converted, this is especially important when working with pandas which treats lists and tuples differently in indexing operations.

-We will add further parameter types in the future, including: sets and arbitrary hashable pythong objects.
+We will add further parameter types in the future, including: sets and arbitrary hashable python objects.